The Haan Study, An Introduction

 There is a problem.

-By having the concept of the steam engine without the knowledge of how steam works — or even what it is — the writer will have great difficulties giving the invention plausible attributes by the lack of grounded functions.
-And therefore, will overlook aspects which makes it a plausible idea from the start.
+By having the concept of the steam engine without the knowledge of how steam works—or even what it is—the writer will find major difficulties giving the invention plausible attributes by the lack of grounded functions.
+And therefore, will then overlook aspects which makes it a plausible idea from the start.
 How would the writer know that steam is hot or becomes pressurised when confined in sealed spaces if the idea of water does not exist whatsoever?

 By having the knowledge of water as the foundation, the writer can then use it as the building block for not only the concept of the steam engine.
 But also, as the baseline for many other creations using steam into the story as well.
-This example brings it back to one of the key rules: the lack of experimentation and testing in a practical world.
+This example, however, brings the point back to one of the key rules: the lack of experimentation and testing in a practical world.
 Steam engines exist in real-life.
 And therefore, can be tested and seen how it works.

 This is not the case for magic.
 It can’t be tested.

 This chapter will go through the baseline ideas behind what the Haan system is and how it works.
 Though it should be noted that the topics featured in this chapter will be written about in greater detail later.
-Many of which having their own dedicated chapters going through each topic more in-depth.
+Many of which having their own dedicated chapters going through the topics in much more a greater detail.
 This introduction chapter is meant to gain a general and broad understanding on how the Haan system works and the bases for its construction.